terryc321/gap-buffer/README.md

 here we enlarge the gap buffer.  for simplicity we will just double the size of the array container itself.

 - double size array container
-- copy all live chars over to new array container
+- copy all live chars on left of old gap buffer over to new array
-- figure out where gap buffer is to go and how long it is
-- copy live chars to end of gap buffer
+- copy all live chars on right of old gap buffer over to new array
+- set new limits of tmp gap buffer
-- nullify gap buffer contents
+- nullify tmp gap buffer contents
+- take over old buffer structure itself

 ```lisp